JaeW/CoffeeTrack/README.md

 3. When notifications from phase 2 implementation appear, user is offered option of finding coffee shops closest to his/her current location.
 [Completed 2017 April 13]

 4. Bonus Phase:  Make it Pretty!
 Apply Material Design principles.
 Add images.
 And other things.
+[Completed 2017 April 21]